Anshika15/Design-Patterns-Java/README.md

                           - when creating a security layer for preventing unauthorized access. weakness:- - It can  have a single proxy.
                              - creates complexity.

+### 3. Behavioural Patterns:-
+       - These patterns are concerned with assigning responsibilities to the objects, therefore defining the behaviour of each object in relation to another

+      i) Chain of responsibility pattern:- The chain of responsibility pattern is characterized by a chain of receiver objects, each object dealing with a certain aspect of your application. where to use:- - when we need to perform sequential operations before reaching a specific object.
+                           - when there are multiple levels of escalation to different handlers.

+      ii) Command pattern:- The pattern is also known as consumer producer pattern, mainly because it allows us to decouple objects that produce the commands from their consumers.

+      iii) Interpreter pattern:-  Interpreter pattern is used to define a grammatical representation for a language and provides an interpreter to deal with this grammar. weakness:- - complexity
+                         - hard to maintain